100% No Win No Fee

 No Win No Fee Public Park Accident Claims

 A No Win No Fee solicitor from our panel could represent your claim for an injury in a public park under a Conditional Fee Agreement (CFA).
-This contract typically means you can access their services without paying any upfront or ongoing fees.
+This contract typically means you’ll not pay any upfront or ongoing fees for their work.
 Also, if your claim fails, you won’t be charged for any work they have completed on your case.

 Following the completion of a successful claim, you will pay a success fee from your compensation.
 However, this is deducted as a legally capped percentage.